Velu Thampi Dalawa: Alliance with the British

 The Treaty signed with the British East India Company by the popular Maharajah Dharma Raja Rama Varma in 1795 was revised in what is known as the Treaty of 1805 (according to the English East India Company's policy of "Subordinate Isolation") after the insurrection of the Nair troops in Travancore.
 It increased the British Indian force stationed in Travancore and the amount of money to be paid as tribute to the British, though the expenditure of the State in maintaining its own standing army was drastically cut.
 This was the main change brought about in the Treaty of 1805.
+Friends and enemies of either the Maharajah or the British were considered as friends and enemies of both, according to this treaty.
+However the obligation of the Maharajah to assist the Company in a military manner in case of wars, was cancelled.
+In return, the Company offered to station larger numbers of troops to protect the kingdom in case of external or internal troubles.
+Under this treaty, the Maharajah was obliged to arrest any other Europeans who were found travelling in Travancore without British permission and hand them over to the British,.
+Even though under the auspices of this treaty, Travancore could save the money which hitherto had been used to pay the local troops, a subsidy of Rs.
+800,000 per annum was due to the English East India company to pay for the costs it incurred on behalf of Travancore.